GSA/digitalgov.gov/content/events/2021/07/2021-07-02-digital-meets-culture-getting-your-culture-in-line-with-your-digital-strategy.md

 * What is the biggest challenge in building high-performing digital teams?
 * How do you engage with stakeholders throughout the process?

-**We’ll kick off the event with a panel discussion moderated by Marisa Levine, Director of Events and Community Partnerships at Presidential Innovation Fellows, followed by Q&A.**
+**We’ll kick off the event with a panel discussion moderated by Marisa Levine, Presidential Innovation Fellows director of events and community partnerships, followed by Q&A.**

 ## Speakers

 **Alex Glade** — Presidential Innovation Fellows (PIF)

-Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the Agency's leadership on Culture and Leadership Development.
+Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the agency's leadership on Culture and Leadership Development.
 She began her professional career as an Army Engineer and led various teams in the U.S. and Asia.
 Prior to PIF, Alex helped launch several companies and nonprofits.
 She is a parent of two and passionate about the growing national dialogue on early childhood education and development accessibility.

 **Ann-Marie Regan** — National Naval Medical Center (NNMC)

 Ann-Marie C. Regan, MSOD, is the special assistant for organizational development at the Walter Reed National Military Medical Center, Bethesda, MD.
 She plans and designs strategy development and implementation, leads change management and process improvement efforts, coaches executives and teams, and organizes engaging retreats.
 She supports senior military healthcare leaders in the National Capital Region in complex systems change and through transitions.